sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/README.md

 ### Payment information

-The card information of the payment is saved on payment object.
-This information can be displayed on the order confirmation page.
+The card information of the payment is saved on payment object and the customer contact.

 ```
 <p>